 Through our governance meetings we ensure that we adequately and pro-actively address the key sustainability and Corporate Responsibility trends facing our business.
-A Board Sustainability Committee was established in 2022.
-The committee provides an oversight function to the Group Sustainability Committee and comprises all of the independent nonexecutive directors and the Chairman of the Board, who also chairs the committee.
+The Board Sustainability Committee provides an oversight function to the Group Sustainability Committee and comprises all of the independent non-executive directors and the Chairman of the Board, who also chairs the committee.

-Our Group Sustainability Committee, chaired by the Chief Executive Officer, sets and oversees implementation of all policies and programmes in the whole value chain (sourcing - operations - customers) including those for social risk matters related to our operations and our supply chain.
+Our Group Sustainability Committee, chaired by the Chief Executive Officer, sets and oversees implementation of all policies and programmes in the whole value chain including those for social risk matters related to our operations and our supply chain.